 Apples are high in water and fiber, which stimulates gums and saliva production.
 In fact, the fibrous nature of apples helps scrub teeth as they are eaten.
 We suggest using fresh apple slices as a healthy dessert at the end of your picnic to satisfy your sweet tooth, and help scrub any leftover debris from between your teeth.

 Water is one of the best tools we have in keeping our mouths clean, especially fluoridated water, which helps make teeth more resistant to acidic foods.
 When preparing a picnic, grab a water bottle instead of juice or soda.
 Also, you can swish water around after you’re done eating to help keep your mouth clean.
 Swishing water helps remove debris caught in your teeth that can lead to enamel loss and acid buildup.

-If you’re concerned about your child’s diet, and think that it may be affecting their teeth, then visit our pediatric office.
+If you’re concerned about your child’s diet, and think that it may be affecting their teeth, then visit our pediatric dentist in Katy.
 We will work with you and discuss mouth-healthy foods that promote beautiful, healthy smiles.
 We will also work with you to find the treatment plan that best suits your child’s needs for better oral health.